Crow’s Feet? Here Are 10 Derm-Approved Treatments For Under-Eye Wrinkles

 Use vitamin C during the day

 Our skin is exposed to environmental stressors day in and day out.
-Free radicals from sources like UV, pollution, and smoke weaken the collagen and elastin fibers, speeding up their degradation over time.
-For this reason, daytime is all about protection and prevention, so consider using an eye cream rich in vitamin C in the morning to stop these culprits from wreaking havoc on your eye area.
+Free radicals from sources like UV, pollution, and smoke weaken the collagen and elastin fibers and make wrinkles more noticeable.
+For this reason, daytime is all about protection.
+Consider using an eye cream rich in vitamin C in the morning to protect your skin from free radical damage.

 Apply SPF every morning

-Sun damage is responsible for 80% of facial wrinkles, with the eye area being where they show first.[3]
-Sun protection is an all-year-round commitment, so you want to apply sunscreen every day as the last step of your skincare routine.
-Even though most sunscreens are safe to use around the eyelids, it’s important to give labels a close read and avoid the ones that contain synthetic fragrances, as these may cause irritation.
-Instead, look out for sunscreens made with mineral blockers like zinc and titanium, such as La Roche-Posay Anthelios Mineral Tinted Sunscreen, which is fragrance-free and tested for sensitive skin.
+Sun damage is responsible for 80% of facial wrinkles.[3]
+That said, sun protection is an all-year-round commitment, so you want to apply sunscreen every day.
+Even though most sunscreens are safe to use around the eyelids, it’s essential to give labels a close read and avoid the ones that contain synthetic fragrances, as these may cause irritation.
+Instead, look out for sunscreens made with mineral sunblockers like zinc and titanium.
+A good example is La Roche-Posay Anthelios Mineral Tinted Sunscreen, which is fragrance-free and tested for sensitive skin.

 Apply retinol at night

-There’s no room for ifs or buts—retinol is the most effective ingredient to support younger-looking, smooth, radiant skin, undoubtedly being the best treatment to get rid of under-eye wrinkles.
+There’s no room for ifs or buts—retinol is the most effective ingredient to support younger-looking, smooth, and radiant skin.
 Retinol is a derivative of vitamin A that encourages cell turnover and renews the skin, minimizing crow’s feet and dark circles over time.
-Also, due to its ability to increase collagen production, retinol helps thicken the skin.
+Also, due to its ability to increase collagen production, retinol thickens the skin.

-However, since retinol is a powerful molecule, some people might find it difficult to tolerate on their fragile eye area.
+However, since retinol is a powerful molecule, some people might find it difficult to tolerate.
 If retinol is too harsh for your under-eye skin, you can switch to a gentler alternative, like retinol esters.
-Retinyl propionate and retinyl palmitate are retinol derivates that are blended with nourishing fatty acids, making them a more soothing option for sensitive skin.
-These retinol esters can still deliver powerful anti-aging benefits while being less irritating.[2]
+Retinyl propionate and retinyl palmitate are retinol derivates that are blended with nourishing fatty acids, making them a more soothing option for sensitive skin.[2]

 We recommend Murad Retinol Youth Renewal Eye Serum to those who want an effective option that minimizes fine lines and wrinkles.
 And Neutrogena Rapid Wrinkle Repair Retinol Eye Cream to those who’re looking for a budget-friendly alternative.